robertmuth/Cwerg/Docs/liveness.md

   liveness.FunComputeLivenessInfo(fun)
 ```

-This will make the following datastructures available:
+This will make the following datastructure available:
 ```
  bbl.live_out: Set[Reg]  # set of reg live at the end of the Bbl
 ```

-For C++ thins are only slightly more elaborate:
+For C++ things are only slightly more elaborate:
 ```
-FunNumberReg(fun);  // create an injectivce mapping int <-> Reg
+FunNumberReg(fun);  // create an injective mapping int <-> Reg
 FunComputeLivenessInfo(fun);  // compute the actual liveness information
 ```